 Since 2014, Napa County has developed annual groundwater conditions reports that summarize activities implemented as part of the County's Comprehensive Groundwater Monitoring Program.
-The annual reports include summaries of current monitoring activities and additionally recommended groundwater monitoring needed to fill specific data gaps, and activities implemented since 2014 (LSCE, 2015; LSCE, 2016a; LSCE, 2017a; LSCE, 2018b; LSCE, 2019).
+The annual reports include summaries of current monitoring activities and additionally recommended groundwater monitoring needed to fill specific data gaps, and activities implemented since 2014 (LSCE, 2015; LSCE, 2016a; LSCE, 2017a; LSCE, 2018b; LSCE, 2019; LSCE, 2020).
 The Annual Reports also summarize the overarching groundwater level and quality monitoring objectives defined by the County and the GRAC.
 These objectives provide the framework necessary to ensure that the monitoring program and data collected from the countywide monitoring facilities can address these objectives.
-The 2017, 2018, and this 2019 Annual Report present an update on both groundwater conditions and water use in the Napa Valley Subbasin as required for SGMA Annual Reports by Section 356.2 of the GSP Regulations.
+The 2017, 2018, 2019, and this 2020 Annual Report present an update on both groundwater conditions and water use in the Napa Valley Subbasin as required for SGMA Annual Reports by Section 356.2 of the GSP Regulations.

 The 2015 Annual Report (LSCE, 2016a) includes an update on groundwater quality data reported between 2009 and 2015.
 Those data were reviewed to provide an updated understanding of conditions and trends relative to the most recent countywide review of groundwater quality data published in the Napa County Groundwater Conditions and Groundwater Monitoring Recommendations Report (LSCE, 2011a).
 Between 2009 and 2015, groundwater quality data were available from a total of 81 sites.
-Groundwater quality data show generally good water quality with stable conditions in the Napa Valley Floor Subareas between 2009 and 2015 compared to the conditions reported previously based on data reported through 2008 (LSCE, 2011a); the 2015 Annual Report also presents groundwater quality information for other groundwater subareas in the county (LSCE, 2016a; see also LSCE, 2016c).
+Groundwater quality data show generally good water quality with stable conditions in the Napa Valley Floor Subareas between 2009 and 2015 compared to the conditions reported previously based on data

+20 Agendas, minutes, and video recordings of GSA Board of Directors meetings are available at: https://napa.granicus.com/ViewPublisher.php?view_id=33 reported through 2008 (LSCE, 2011a); the 2015 Annual Report also presents groundwater quality information for other groundwater subareas in the county (LSCE, 2016a; see also LSCE, 2016c).